-All other branches will maintain normal operating hours but will be under strict level 2 guidelines.
+All other branches will maintain normal operating hours but will be under level 1 guidelines.
 Please remember to utilise our mobile, internet and phone banking services.

 Please only use a branch if you have no other option.
 In all instances, we ask you to firstly utilise mobile or internet banking (where able), an ATM, or contact our call centres to assist with your banking needs.
 And, please do not use a branch if you’re sick or you’ve been in contact with someone who has COVID-19 symptoms.